Conversations with Accessibility Experts: Dennis Lembree

-This month, Diamond had the chance to talk with Dennis Lembree, our Director of Accessibility.
+Diamond had the chance to talk with Dennis Lembrée, our Director of Accessibility.

-Lembree has nearly 25 years experience in the digital publishing and development industries, much of the time as a front-end web developer.
-He is currently the Director of Accessibility at Diamond Web Services.
-Previously, Mr. Lembree worked for five year as Senior Accessibility Consultant at Deque Systems, and several years on the PayPal and eBay accessibility teams.
+Dennis has nearly 25 years experience in the digital publishing and development industries, much of the time as a front-end web developer.
+He is the Director of Accessibility at Diamond Web Services.
+Previously, Dennis worked for five year as Senior Accessibility Consultant at Deque Systems, and several years on the PayPal and eBay accessibility teams.
 He also has experience at several start-up companies and has contracted at large corporations including Google, Ford, and Disney.

-Diamond: Thank you for taking the time to talk with us, Dennis!
-Let’s start at the beginning.
+Diamond: Let’s start at the beginning.
 Tell us about your origins in accessibility.